 "Then where the hell have you been?
 Done hanging out with Carmilla so soon?"
 Shego sneered.

-Kim chuckled a little.
+Kim chuckled even more.
 "Let's go sit down.
 Boy, have I got a story to tell you," she said with a smile.

 Shego made a slightly confused, but very curious face.
 She climbed to her feet and they went to the couch.
 Kim went through the whole story and then had to sit through Shego gloating from being right about Carmilla.
 Once the green-skinned woman was done with her "I toldja sos," they had a serious conversation.